molssi-seamm/molssi-seamm.github.io/docs/index.rst

    customize your calculations for more accurate outcomes.

 :ref:`reproducibility`
-   Flowcharts are one of the most basic but fundamental concepts in SEAMM offering a high-level and intuitive delineation of the entire workflow.
-Flowcharts remove the need for manual scripting in a shell or Python while making the entire process reproducible.
-   In other words, one can run all steps involved in a complex workflow exactly the same was as it was originally intended and perform all calculations over.
-While flowcharts are critical for enforcing reproducibility, they are flexible objects allowing the user to perform necessary tweaks of changes to the workflow.
-For example, the same set of calculations within a flowchart can be performed on a variety of molecules and materials without any changes necessary.
+   Flowcharts are a foundational concept in SEAMM offering a high-level and intuitive delineation of the entire workflow.
+Flowcharts remove the need for shell or python scripting while making the entire process reproducible.
+In other words, one can run all steps involved in a complex workflow exactly the same as it was originally intended and perform the exact same calculations all over again.
+While flowcharts are critical for enforcing reproducibility, they are flexible objects allowing users to perform necessary tweaks and changes to the workflow.
-   In other scenarios, changing parameters can be easily accommodated within an already existing flowchart, like fine-tuning the pressure or temperature variables in a simulation.
+   For example, the same set of calculations within a flowchart can be performed on a variety of molecules and materials without any further changes.
+In a different scenario, changing parameters can be easily accommodated within an already existing flowchart such as fine-tuning the pressure or temperature variables in a simulation.
 Flowcharts make all these changes convenient and reproducible.

 Share your work
    Because flowcharts are simple text files, the can be easily shared with coworkers and